QTIM-Lab/fundus_detection_segmentation_pipeline/segmentation/README.md

 The first step that you should do is collect the mean and standard deviation of your dataset.

-Typically for training, when you have a train/val/test split you would collect the mean and std of the train split, and use that when training and validating; if you train without a validation set, you can calculate the train (and formerly val) statistics and use that, and then run inference on test using the train and val statistics.
+Typically normalization is used for this model and therefore we need the mean and std for the data

 To get the statistics, run the [find_mean_std_multiprocess.py](./scripts/preprocess/find_mean_std_multiprocess.py) script: